PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 Bayesian Neural Networks
 ========================

-Neural networks are powerful aproximators.
-However, standard approaches for learning this aproximators does not take into account the inherent uncertainty we may have when fitting a model.
+Neural networks are powerful approximators.
+However, standard approaches for learning this approximators does not take into account the inherent uncertainty we may have when fitting a model.

 .. code:: python3